 Whether you are on a skateboard a bicycle or a motorcycle, whether you are just in a parking lot or on the street, a helmet can save your life.
-Even if you are not travelling at a high speed, you can seriously injure your head causing severe scarring and/or brain damage that can be permanent or fatal.
+Even if you are not traveling at a high speed, you can seriously injure your head causing severe scarring and/or brain damage that can be permanent or fatal.

 It is important to pay attention to and heed the warnings of all signs.
 Sometimes, as is the case of speed limit signs during poor weather, you will need to interpret the information on the sign and adjust for present conditions (reduce your speed).

 This may seem obvious, but enough drunk-driving related accidents happen that it needs to be said.
 Being under the influence of alcohol inhibits your ability to properly operate a car, truck, motorcycle, and everything else that moves.
 Almost make sure you have a designated driver if you do plan on drinking.

 You need to be checking your blind spots throughout your time on the road to ensure you are not endangering anyone else’s safety and no one else is endangering yours.